Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 Not adding a unique constraint can result in duplicate saga entities as the second insert will **not** fail when inserting the same value when multiple messages are processed concurrently referencing the same saga instance.

-## Sample prerequisites
+## Prerequisites

 The supplied samples demo the usage of the mentioned customization options.
 Each project had an automapped `OrderSaga` and a saga with a customized mapping to demonstrate that both work side by side.

-The samples rely on `.\SQLEXPRESS` and need the database `Sample.CustomMappings` to run properly.
-To create this:
+The samples rely on `.\SQLEXPRESS` and need the database `Samples.CustomNhMappings` to run properly.

 ## Custom .hbm.xml mapping